semaphoreci/docs/sem-reference_5b6968642c7d3a03f89d6bff.md

 ### sem create

-The `sem create` command goes hand by hand with the `-f` flag because you always need to provide a file with the `sem create` command.
+The `sem create` command goes hand by hand with the `-f` flag because you always need to provide a valid YAML file with the `sem create` command.
 So, if you have a valid secret or project YAML file stored at `/tmp/valid.yaml`, you should execute the next command in order to add that `secrets` bucket or project under the current organization:

     sem create -f /tmp/valid.yaml